 The region is home to many primates including orang-utan and proboscis monkeys, elephant, crocodile, civet and even rhino.
 Enjoy an early morning cruise on an ox-bow lake where you have the chance to view some of the world’s most dramatic and beautiful birds in their natural surroundings.
 B, L, D

 Day 10 Sukau-Gomantong Caves-Sandakan

-Travel to Sandakan today, pausing en route at the Gomantong Caves where precious edible birds’ nests – considered a delicacy in China – are collected.
+Travel to Sandakan today (80 miles, two hours), pausing en route at the Gomantong Caves where precious edible birds’ nests – considered a delicacy in China – are collected.